-- The City manager is responsible for ensuring things get done and therefore should be informed about communications between Councilmembers and staff - Staff will provide timely feedback on responses to issues and resolutions to citizen complaints - Councilmembers should refer citizen complaints and constituent issues to staff - Emails from a Councilmember to staff should typically be directed to a department head and not lower level staff, unless other staff are designated on some task - When a Councilmember sends an email to a staff member the Councilmember should also send a copy to the City Manager - Councilmembers will provide information to the City Manager to be distributed to the entire Council when they have pertinent information (e.g., information from an outside committee) - The Mayor is authorized to provide public comment on behalf of the City on matters of potential litigation at public meetings held by other jurisdictions.
+- The City manager is responsible for ensuring things get done and therefore should be informed about communications between Councilmembers and staff - Staff will provide timely feedback on responses to issues and resolutions to citizen complaints - Councilmembers should refer citizen complaints and constituent issues to staff - Emails from a Councilmember to staff should typically be directed to a department head and not lower level staff, unless other staff are designated on some task - When a Councilmember sends an email to a staff member the Councilmember should also send a copy to the City Manager - Councilmembers will provide information to the City Manager to be distributed to the entire Council when they have pertinent information (e.g., information from an outside committee) - "The Mayor is authorized to provide public comment consistent with the City Council's position on behalf of the City on matters of potential litigation at public meetings held by other jurisdictions.
 In the event that the Mayor is not available, the Mayor Pro Tempore may provide such comments on the Mayor's behalf.
-City staff will inform all members of the City Council of instances when the Mayor or Mayor Pro Tempore make such comments on behalf of the City. - Councilmembers VKII should not use the "reply-all" function on email, as this could cause an inadvertent violation of the Brown Act if other Councilmembers are included. - Email from a personal email account, text messaging or other electronic means of communications from private accounts should be assumed to constitute a public record if the topic relates to City business.
+Alternatively, the City Council may, in its discretion, select another member of City Council to perform this function.
+City staff will inform all members of the City Council of instances when the Mayor, Mayor Pro Tempore or another member make such comments on behalf of the City." - Councilmembers should not use the "reply-all" function on email, as this could cause an inadvertent violation of the Brown Act if other Councilmembers are included. - Email from a personal email account, text messaging or other electronic means of communications from private accounts should be assumed to constitute a public record if the topic relates to City business.